microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

 See the sideloaded License.txt next to each asset for further license information.

 # Sample implementation details
+## Motivation
+AO is a cheap approximation for global illumination that is more appropriate for real-time graphics on a budget.
+AO can significantly improve the realism of rendered 3D scenes.
+It approximates the amount of indirect lighting that bounces around the scene and reaches a point on a surface.
+The premise of AO is that any occluders in a hemisphere around a surface point lower the ambient coefficient, making it appear darker.
+A surface lit with such dynamic indirect lighting, provides us with more cues about it's shape and placement among to other objects and, therefore, resulting in a visually more convincing look.
+While indirect lighting phenomena can be physically modeled via Global Illumination (GI) models, a full fledged GI solution can be very expensive and impractical for games on today's commodity graphics processing unit hardware (GPU).
+Adding the cheaper AO to the games on top has become popular way of complementing the simpler GI models and achieving a more plausible look.
+Game engines have done this mostly either by prebaking it into textures, and thus, limiting it to static object layouts or via screen-space approximations, which can suffer because of limited geometry data available in screen space.
+Some limitations due to screen space approximation include creating false dark halos, lack of occlusion due to geometry not being visible on screen, unstable occlusion around screen borders and generally limitation to only occlusions from objects close to the target.
+Raytraced AO, in contrast can avoid all these issues by evaluating AO in a more natural way to solve the problem.

+The physically-based approach to estimating AO is via Monte Carlo (random) sampling of the hemisphere around a normal of a point on a surface and testing for visibility by tracing the casted rays.
+Rays that hit any objects increase the occlusion value, inversely lowering the ambient lighting term making surfaces appear darker.
+Generating AO in this way can be very noisy requiring large number of rays per pixel to be cast to reach visually pleasing results.
+This number can be in hundreds of rays per pixel.
+In the scene used in the sample, rendering such ground truth AO at 256 spp takes 170 ms at 1080p on 2080 Ti.
+That is not practical.
+This sample instead implements a real-time denoiser of 1 sample ray per pixel (spp) raytraced Ambient Occlusion targetted at 60+ FPS apps.
+Denoising is a critical part to reach real-time raytraced effects on current-gen hardware.

 ## AO raytracing
 The sample supports two modes: standard 2D Dispatch Rays for 1spp and 1D Dispatch Rays for ray-sorted AO rays.